other hr support services

-An EEA provides a more thorough and formative element to a compensation study.
+An EEA provides a more thorough and informative element to a compensation study.
 An EEA’s results are customarily derived from the direct contacts of local organizations within the same field of work or industry of the client organization.
 Specific questions relating to the job, its duties and responsibilities, as well as its pay are inquired with results documented.
-The results obtained from an EEA will tend to be more accurate and up-to-date with current trends than a standard salary survey.
+The results obtained from an EEA will tend to be more accurate and up-to-date with current trends than a basic salary survey.

 Mediation and Employee Grievance Assistance

 The HRC can assist in resolving disagreements or disputes between employees through a systematic mediation process.
 Mediation sessions allow for an objective third-party (i.e., Human Resources Consortium) to facilitate a dialogue between the parties in dispute to ultimately and preferably come to a sensible resolution.